 There are two warnings for DNS options configuration: (i) warning for multiple sources of DNS options and (ii) warning for multiple network interfaces.
 First, in the case of multiple sources for DNS options (e.g., RA and DHCP), an IPv6 host can configure its IP addresses from these sources.
 In this case, it is not possible to control how the host uses DNS information and what source addresses it uses to send DNS queries.
-As a result, configurations where different information is provided by different sources may lead to problems.
-Therefore, the network administrator needs to configure DNS options in multiple sources in order to prevent such problems from happening.
+As a result, configurations where different information is provided by different mechanisms for autoconfiguration may lead to problems.
+Therefore, the network administrator needs to carefully configure different DNS options in the multiple mechanisms for autoconfiguration in order to minimize the impact of such problems [DHCPv6-SLAAC].

 Second, if different DNS information is provided on different network interfaces, this can lead to inconsistent behavior.
-The IETF is working on solving this problem for both DNS and other information obtained by multiple interfaces [MIF-PROBLEM][MIF-PRACTICE].
+The IETF worked on solving this problem for both DNS and other information obtained by multiple interfaces [RFC6418][RFC6419], and standardized the solution for RDNSS selection for multi-interfaced nodes in [RFC6731], which is based on DHCP.